telent/liminix/README.md

 If you run with `--background /path/to/some/directory` as the first parameter, it will fork into the background and open Unix sockets in that directory for console and monitor.
-Use `./scripts/connect-qemu.sh` to connect to either of these sockets, and ^O to disconnect.
+Use `connect-vm` (also in the `buildEnv` environment) to connect to either of these sockets, and ^O to disconnect.

 ### Emulated upstream connection